sallu-786/Go2_Isaac_ros2/ros-mcp-server/README_MCP.md

 #### Option B:
 Install Claude Desktop (For Linux installation follow [claude-desktop-debian](https://github.com/aaddrick/claude-desktop-debian)).
-Run claude desktop and go to developer settings and click Add MCP Server
+Run claude desktop and go to developer settings and click Add MCP Server.
+Then paste the code given in section 4.1

 Once created, you can find mcp.json using the following command: